Colorado Springs DUI Lawyers

 What Do I Do if I’m Arrested for DUI or a Drug Crime?

 Call us as soon as you can.
 There are many factors in how you respond in this situation that can affect your outcome.
 Refusing to take a chemical test, or admitting guilt can cause problems for your case.
 If you submit to a blood test – you don’t have to do anything within the first 7 days of your case – if you refuse, or did a breath test the officer will give you a Notice of Express Consent immediately.
 You then have seven days from the date you were arrested to go to DMV and request a hearing.
 Failure to do so means the revocation of your license will go into effect on the 8th day.
 Calling us is your best bet for a favorable outcome.
+We also serve the community of Highlands Ranch and Castle Rock.
 If you are in the military, contact a qualified military DUI lawyer near you with an understanding of military law can make all the difference in your case.
 If you’re facing a probation violation in El Paso County, Colorado, contact our office to speak to a probation violation attorney.